iKoNFlair/Ecommerce-App/README.md

-# EcomFlair - An Ecommerse App
+# EcomFlair - An Ecommerce App

 ## Features: